ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/host-crd.md

 This brings the `mappingSelector` field in-line with how label selectors are used throughout Kubernetes.
 To avoid unexpected behavior after the upgrade, add all labels that `Hosts` have in their `mappingSelector` to `Mappings` you want to associate with the `Host`.
 You can opt-out of this fix and return to the old
 `Mapping`/`Host` association behavior by setting the environment variable `DISABLE_STRICT_LABEL_SELECTORS` to `"true"` (default: `"false"`).
 A future version of
-$productName$ may remove the ability to opt-out of this bugfix.
+Emissary may remove the ability to opt-out of this bugfix.

 ## Secure and insecure requests